benlipkin/decoding/TUTORIAL.md

 # but if we'd like to use the string probabilities to weight the `SelfConsistency`,
 # we can access it

-# finally, let's wrap this all up in a `BeamSearch` generator
+# finally, let's wrap this all up in a `TreeSearch` generator
 def run(prompt: str) -> list[Sample[str]]:
-    return BeamSearch(
+    return TreeSearch(
         prompt=prompt,
         llm=llm,
         step_scorer=step_scorer,